 Build a Portfolio

 If you want to succeed in the cut-throat world of advertising, then you need to prove that you know your stuff.
 Building a good network on LinkedIn and writing for clients whenever you can are good ideas.
-However, it also helps to have a portfolio where you can showcase some of your best work.
+However, it also helps to have a marketing portfolio where you can showcase some of your best work.
 This portfolio might include pieces of content that you produced for your blog, as well as featured articles from leading publications.
 Ideally, you’ll want to focus on a specific niche or topic, rather than going too broad with your choices of what to create.
 People like to see experts in their field when they’re searching for someone to create their content.
 The more you can demonstrate your thought leadership on a particular niche, the more likely it is that you’ll be able to attract valuable new clients.